 Low self-esteem is not an innate quality–just as it can be conditioned into us by culture and hurtful life experiences, so too can it be conditioned out and replaced by healthy self-esteem.

-Therapy can help people examine how painful beliefs about their self-worth have been ingrained in them and begin to reject those beliefs.
+Therapy for self-esteem can help people examine how painful beliefs about their self-worth have been ingrained in them and begin to reject those beliefs.
 As this happens, people have more space to cultivate their own, healthier value systems that are less focused on self-perfection and more focused on pursuing the things that give them a sense of meaning and connectedness.

 As this happens, self-criticism starts to fade and become replaced by self-acceptance.

-Therapy can also help people learn how to challenge the beliefs that keep them from taking the risks they may need to take to build relationships and to thrive in the workplace.
+Self-esteem therapy can also help people learn how to challenge the beliefs that keep them from taking the risks they may need to take to build relationships and to thrive in the workplace.
 People suffering from low self-esteem will often almost reflexively dismiss their capacities and in doing so choose to withdraw from potentially enriching relationships and endeavors.

 Through therapy they can begin to notice how this process plays out, interrupt it, and cultivate affirming self-statements that help them engage rather than withdraw.
 As they start to have more success in shaping the experiences they want, they are able to develop healthier self-esteem.
 When they run into bumps in the road in this process, they can learn to have self-compassion and to not lose sight of their strengths and their growth.
+An affirming therapeutic relationship that consists of warmth and curiosity helps to facilitate this process.

 Difficulties with self-esteem often co-occur with a variety of other emotional challenges.
 People struggling with self-esteem often have many symptoms of depression, and may struggle with body image issues.
 The thought of having to be evaluated by others may trigger significant anxiety, and fears of being rejected may lead to intense reactions to perceived criticism, fueling struggles with anger management.
 For people who are showing improved self-esteem from individual therapy, group therapy can often help to accelerate their progress.